diem/bcs/README.md

 #### Fixed and Variable Length Sequences

-Sequences can be made of up of any LCS supported types (even complex structures) but all elements in the sequence must be of the same type.
-If the length of a sequence is fixed and well known then LCS represents this as just the concatenation of the serialized form of each individual element in the sequence.
+Sequences can be made of up of any BCS supported types (even complex structures) but all elements in the sequence must be of the same type.
+If the length of a sequence is fixed and well known then BCS represents this as just the concatenation of the serialized form of each individual element in the sequence.
 If the length of the sequence can be variable, then the serialized sequence is length prefixed with a ULEB128-encoded unsigned integer indicating the number of elements in the sequence.
 All variable length sequences must be